What types of finishes do you offer?

 Overuse or improper use of chlorine tablets and low calcium levels can cause spot etching.
-Metal staining is most commonly caused by deteriorating metal heaters, metal valves or any metal component.
+Metal staining is most commonly caused by deteriorating metal heaters, metal valves, or any other metal component.
 In addition to needing the pool resurfaced, it is very important to address the questions:

 Why did my pool deteriorate?
 Why is it stained and discolored?
 These issues need to be addressed or they will surely re-occur almost immediately.
-If a problem with your pool is noticed during our evaluation, we will usually reveal this in you free estimate, both cause and cure.
+If a problem with your pool is noticed during our evaluation, we will share this with you as a part of your free estimate, both cause, and cure.

 What is algae?

 Algae is one of the most persistent forms of plant life.
-Algae common to pools include green, yellow, black or pink slime.
-It can be free floating in the water or it can cling to walls, floor and equipment.
-If your pool develops a leak at some point, the algae can act as a “plug” and you may not be aware of leak.
-But by emptying your pool for refinishing, your algae “plug” dries up, dies and exposes your leak.
+Algae common to pools include green, yellow, black, or pink slime.
+It can be free floating in the water or it can cling to walls, floor, and equipment.
+If your pool develops a leak at some point, the algae can act as a “plug” and you may not be aware of the leak.
+But by emptying your pool for refinishing, your algae “plug” dries up, dies, and exposes your leak.
 After the pool is refilled, your leak may now expose itself.
-The new finish or workmanship did not cause a new leak, but the process itself exposed an already existing one
+The new finish or workmanship did not cause a new leak, but the process itself exposed an already existing one.

 What impact will the renovation have to my property?